FaithAlone.net

 7 And I will shake all nations, and the desire of all nations shall come: and I will fill this house with glory, saith the LORD of hosts.

-This argument is somehow even weaker than the Song of Solomon passage.
-Unlike that passage, "chemdâh" doesn't even sound like "Muhammad".
+This argument is somehow even weaker than the argument from the passage in Song of Solomon.
+Unlike that passage, "chemdâh" does not even really sound like "Muhammad".
 Even if it did, that would be meaningless, for all of the same reasons that it was meaningless in Song of Solomon 5:16.

 Further, the "this house" mentioned in verse 7 refers to the second Temple in Jerusalem, as is understood by reading the rest of the book (Haggai 1:2, 1:14, 2:3, 2:9).
 The second Temple was destroyed in 70 AD, 500 years before Muhammad was born, precluding any idea that he is anywhere in this passage.
 Jesus, however, visited the Temple on multiple occasions, and by His presence, and ushering in of the New Covenant (Matthew 27:51), made the second Temple to excel the first (Haggai 2:9).